isaacwilliams/not-good-enough-web/content/episodes/044-biggest-hemisphere-in-the-southern-hemisphere/index.md

 ## Actions

-- It's NIADOC week.
+- It's NAIDOC week.
 [Learn the country you live on](https://aiatsis.gov.au/explore/map-indigenous-australia), maybe [put it on a letter](https://www.instagram.com/place_names_in_addresses/).
 - [Pay the rent](https://paytherent.net.au/).